2019 - Moving from Phuket to England

 The year 2019 has been a big change.
 If you follow me (and please do) on Twitter or Instagram you will have seen that my family and I are no longer in Phuket.
 I did not make the decision lightly, I suppose it's been rolling around in my mind for years now.
 I arrived in Phuket in November 1999, built a new life, got married, had 2 kids, bought a house and was absolutely sure that I'd be living in Thailand for ever.
 We maybe had a few years struggling to make ends meet, but in recent years things were going very well.
 Until 2014 I did not make any trips back to England.
 My parents made many trips over to Thailand, the last in 2013, but then in 2014 Mum got sick and passed away.
 Dad was moved to a dementia care home and from 2014 - 2017 I went back 5 times, but still felt like Phuket was home.
-Last summer we had a big family trip for nearly a month in England and I think this really started us thinking about a move.
+In the summer of 2018 we had a big family trip for nearly a month in England and I think this really started us thinking about a move.

 And then in December 2018 my Dad passed away.
 I was back in England again in January 2019 for his funeral.
 Meanwhile we started thinking about our kids futures, plus tourism in Phuket was down and I was not making so much money the last 2 years.
 Plus I am now 50 years old and was worried that if we left it much later it really might be tricky for me to find a decent job in England.
 And despite all this I did really want to stay in Phuket!
 We have our house there (now for sale!), so many friends, and to be honest a pretty easy life!
 But ... the move has been made.

 (above) Mum and Dad loved their visits to Phuket.